Virginia Tech® home

 Benefits are handled by the university's central Human Resources Office.

-The Research Faculty ranks listed below have automatic PI Status.
-Any employee in one of the university's eleven (11) official Research Faculty ranks can serve as a Co-PI.
+The research faculty ranks listed below have automatic principal investigator status.
+Any employee in one of the university's eight official research faculty ranks can serve as a co-principal investigator.

 • Research professor